Navigating Inflation: A Guide for Consumers

 Consumers who are currently carrying high-interest consumer debt, those without a fixed loan or mortgage, or those who hold a majority of savings in cash are particularly susceptible to potential market fluctuations driven by increased interest rates.
 These individuals should take immediate steps to mitigate potential near-term losses, particularly for those who are close to retirement.

 Planning for inflation is a challenging endeavor and advice and guidance from a professional financial advisor is highly recommended.
-Charles Claver, Senior Vice President and Private Wealth Advisor, is offering his thoughts on how consumers and small businesses can best navigate the rocky landscape ahead, while protecting assets and maintaining cash flow.
+Charles Claver, Senior Vice President and Director of the Private Wealth Advisor team for First Bank Wealth Management, is offering his thoughts on how consumers and small businesses can best navigate the rocky landscape ahead, while protecting assets and maintaining cash flow.

 According to Claver, these seven key areas should be top of mind: